brianbochicchio/brianbochicchio.com/_posts/2026-02-26-on-building-this-site-contnued.md

 excerpt: "Third sessions,  more coffee, and an open source idea."
 ---

 It's crazy.
-How quick this has come toghter.
+How quick this has come together.

 So I wrapped up the basic site structure and coding last night.
 And thought, how can I make this even easier to use.
 I don't mind, hand-crafting articles.
 But image upload and be tendious.